ryangiglio/jquery-tweetMachine/README.md

 I've been a huge fan of [jQuery LiveTwitter](http://elektronaut.github.com/jquery.livetwitter/) by [elektronaut](https://github.com/elektronaut) for years now, but it would have to be reworked to include a server side component.
 In my development of [The Social Prompter](http://thesocialprompter.com/) I needed to come up with a futureproof solution, so I decided to rewrite the plugin with a roll-your-own backend setup.

 A huge amount of credit goes to [elektronaut](https://github.com/elektronaut), since a great deal of his code has found its way into this plugin.
-I've added some new features beyond the backend section, but Tweet Machine is jQuery LiveTwitter v2.0 in spirit.
+I've added some new features (or rather plan to add some new features) beyond the backend section, but Tweet Machine is jQuery LiveTwitter v2.0 in spirit.

 ## Javascript setup
 The Javascript portion of Tweet Machine is quite simple to set up.
 Simply call the .tweetMachine function on an empty container: